 Southern Venice Tour

-Once again provided by Touring Different, this tour is quite extensive at around 2 ½ hours in length and it’s available daily at 10 am.
+Once again provided by Touring Different, the duration of this tour is quite extensive at around 2 ½ hours in length and it’s available daily at 10 am.

 Learn about notable art in the area, interesting traditions, and even details about what is said to be the most haunted palace in Venice.

-While traveling around these regions of Venice, you can expect to see some of the following sites:
+While traveling around these 2 neighborhoods of Venice, you can expect to see some of the following sites:

 - Jewish Ghetto